Waterman (occupation)

 A waterman is a river worker who transfers passengers across and along city centre rivers and estuaries in the United Kingdom and its colonies.
 Most notable are those on the River Thames and River Medway in England, but other rivers such as the River Tyne and River Dee, Wales, also had their watermen who formed guilds in medieval times.
 Waterman can also be a person who navigates a boat carrying passengers.
 These boats were often rowing boat or boats with sails.
-Over the years watermen acquired additional skills such as local pilotage, mooring vessels at berths, jetties, buoys, and docks, and acting as helmsman aboard large vessel.
+Over the years watermen acquired additional skills such as local pilotage, mooring vessels at berths, jetties, buoys, and docks, and acting as helmsman aboard large vessels.

 Watermen in the United Kingdom: 1197 to 1859

 Watermen or wherrymen were an essential part of early London.
 Using a small boat called a wherry or skiff they would ferry passengers along and across the river.
 With bad rural roads and narrow congested city streets, the Thames was the most convenient highway in the region.
 Until the mid-18th century London Bridge was the only Thames bridge below Kingston upon Thames.

 In 1197, King Richard I sold the Crown's rights over the Thames to the Corporation of the City of London, which tried to issue licensing to boats on the river.
 It remained under royal prerogative until 1350 when King Edward III passed an Act of Parliament prohibiting the obstruction of the River.
 Structures that had been built out into the river for fishing and milling purposes made the river difficult to navigate and lent to it an unregulated chaotic mix of boats.

 In 1510, Henry VIII granted a licence (a form of licensed public transport) to watermen, giving exclusive rights to carry passengers on the river.
 In 1545 almshouses for watermen, called "The Hospital of St. Stephen" were built by Henry VIII in the Woolstaple, New Palace Yard, Westminster.

 An Act of Parliament in 1555 formalized the trade by setting up a company to govern tariffs and reduce accidents.
 The new company had jurisdiction over all watermen plying between Windsor (in Berkshire) and Gravesend (in Kent).
 The Act empowered the London mayor and aldermen to yearly choose eight of the "best sort" of watermen to be company rulers, and to make and enforce regulations.
 It also specified a seven-year apprenticeship in order to gain an encyclopaedic knowledge of the complex water currents and tides on the Thames.
 Watermen freeman were now required to pay quarterage, or paid quarterly contributions.
 This was a constant source of grievance and dispute with company rulers who were frequently accused of taking bribes to "free" apprentice watermen.